juhoinkinen/Annif-wiki/Usage-with-Docker.md

 Here it is assumed that the current working directory is the one containing the source code (thus the use of `$(pwd)`).

+# Steps for creating data image to be used in Portainer

+1. Train a model and store `projects.cfg` and models data to `~/annif-projects`.

+2. Build a data container:

+    ```docker build -t annif-data -f Dockerfile-data ~/annif-projects```

+    Here the data for models are included in the image, but the corpora are not (even if they happen to reside in `~/annif-projects`).

+3. Test locally:

+    ```docker-compose -f docker-compose-portainer.yml up```

+    Here the data are mounted from the "annif-data" container (i.e. image) filesystem (in `/annif-projects/`) to a named docker volume (`annif-data`), from where the data can be used by the "annif-app" container.

+4. Make annif-data image `.tar`:

+    ```docker save --output annif-data.tar annif-data```

+    and directly upload it to Portainer (An alternative solution would be to push the annif-data image to quay.io.
+For that a repository for data images would be needed.)

+&nbsp;
 &nbsp;

 <a name="myfootnote1">1</a>: